-TeamStaff GS has achieved positive results in expanding its penetration of DVA facilities through vertical expansion of previously awarded contracts.
-The Company is expanding its reach within the government sector beyond VA opportunities by bidding on Department of Defense ("DOD") staffing contracts afforded to large businesses and GSA's e-Buy portal, an electronic Request for Quote (RFQ) / Request for Proposal (RFP) system designed to allow Federal buyers to request information, find sources, and prepare RFQs/RFPs, online, for various services offered through GSA's Multiple Award Schedule.
+TeamStaff GS is expanding its reach within the government sector beyond DVA opportunities by bidding on Department of Defense ("DOD") staffing contracts afforded to large businesses and GSA's e-Buy portal, an electronic Request for Quote (RFQ) / Request for Proposal (RFP) system designed to allow Federal buyers to request information, find sources, and prepare RFQs/RFPs, online, for various services offered through GSA's Multiple Award Schedule.
+Effective April 6, 2009, TeamStaff GS was awarded an Information Technology ("IT") Schedule Contract for professional services by the GSA As an IT schedule holder, TeamStaff GS is also now eligible, along with a select number of companies, to participate in bid opportunities and requests for quotes for the Federal government's IT staffing needs.
 Additionally, TeamStaff GS is evaluating opportunities to satisfy the staffing needs of other government agencies in addition to the DVA and DOD as a means of horizontal expansion of its client base.

-We believe demand will remain strong as the government looks to maintain or improve social services provided to our returning veterans.
-In addition, we believe the government staffing business is more stable in an economic downturn due to the longer term duration of its contracts.
+We believe demand will be strong in the second half of our fiscal year and beyond as the government releases stimulus funds related to the American Recovery and Reinvestment Act of 2009 to the DVA to maintain or improve social services provided to our returning veterans, as well as funding to other federal agencies that TeamStaff GS provides services to.
+In addition, we believe the government staffing business is stable in an economic downturn due to the longer term duration of its contracts.
 Management believes that, under the current administration, there will not be a reduction in government spending supporting social programs that benefit military personnel and veterans.